devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 Once the installation is complete, select `Reboot`.
 Press `Enter`.

-Similarly the second VM can be installed.
+Similarly, the second VM can be installed.

-Here I finished with the installation of `Ubuntu 18.04.05(LTS)` server.
+Here I finished with the installation of `Ubuntu 18.04(LTS)` server.